rdavudov/bio-object-logic/README.md

 ```java
  new BioDictionaryBuilder().build();
  ```
- also you can specify which package root to travers for Bio Objects.
+ also you can specify which package root for Bio Objects traversal.
  ```java
  new BioDictionaryBuilder().addPackage("com.linkedlogics.bio.test").build();
  ```